ajdafonte/plugin-data-service-v2/README.md

 ### Component Configuration

 - In file `clients-config.json` is possible to define all clients plugin configurations.
-- Application is listening at port 80 (hardcoded)
+- Application is listening at port 80

 ### Component Functionality